fmauquie/react-angular/README.md

 If both `template` and `templateUrl` are specified, `template` will be used.

+You should not use `template` when using JSX children.
+If you choose to do it anyway, the template will be included _after_ the children.

 ### templateUrl: `String`
 Use a template from Angular's template cache.
 This allows you to use a template loader or template scripts as the template source.

 If both `template` and `templateUrl` are specified, `template` will be used.

+You should not use `templateUrl` when using JSX children.
+If you choose to do it anyway, the template will be included _after_ the children.

 ### wrapperTag: `String`
 The wrapper tag to use.
 By default it is a `div`.